MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

      >You can optionally choose to use an alternative collection for the limiting collection.
 The device to be upgraded must be running the ConfigMgr agent in the collection that you select.

 4. Click **Next**, then enter the following **Membership Rules** details:
-   - Click **Add Rule** and specify either a direct or query based collection rule to add the target test Windows 7 devices to the new collection.
+   - Click **Add Rule** and specify either a direct or query-based collection rule to add the target test Windows 7 devices to the new collection.
    - For example, if the hostname of the computer to be wiped and reloaded is PC-01 and you wish to use Name as the attribute, click **Add Rule > Direct Rule > (wizard opens) > Next** and then enter **PC-01** next to **Value**.
 Click **Next**, and then choose **PC-01** under **Resources**.
 See the following examples.

      ![Locate resources dialog box](images/pc-01a.png)